 Getting to Neuschwanstein Castle

 Figuring out how to get from Munich to Neuschwanstein Castle isn’t so difficult.
 First, you’ll need to travel from Munich to the town of Füssen.
 Direct trains depart München Hauptbahnhof for Füssen about every two hours while trains requiring changes depart even more frequently.
 Most services take between about two and two-and-a-half hours.
-The small village of Hohenschwangau, sitting over 4 kilometres from Füssen, requires a local bus to reach.
+The small village of Hohenschwangau, sitting about 4 kilometres from Füssen, requires a local bus to reach.

 Quicker and more convenient is to rent a car in Munich.
 With your own set of wheels, you’ll have a chance to visit not only Neuschwanstein Castle but also Linderhof Palace, a favourite refuge of King Ludwig II set among the backwoods of Bavaria.

 Once you’re in Hohenschwangau there are a few options to get to Neuschwanstein Castle: